 In order to get credit for lab work attendance is mandatory (I emphasize that one major objective of the lab is to allow you to develop group-working skills).
-You do not get any credit if you do not attend the lab.
+You do not get any credit if you do not attend the lab or if you are more than 15 minutes late.
 Each lab report is due at the end of the laboratory class.
 If a lab is missed for any reason, that lab will be the one dropped when calculating the lab grade.
 Even if a lab is missed, the student is responsible for any material covered in that lab.
 If you know of any absence ahead of time, please contact me so we can try to accommodate you into another lab section that same week.
 There are no make-up labs!